KanyaDharani/Data_analytics_ineuron/README.md

 # Data_analytics_ineuron
-This repository contains all the assignmentsrelated to Data analytics course
+This repository consists of all the assignments r elated to Data analytics course